Festival of Student Achievement

 Presented to one officer (chairperson, vice-chairperson or their equivalent) of officially recognized clubs and organizations at Rockhurst University.
 Exceptions: Student Senate President and SAB President

-Outstanding Student Group
+Outstanding Student Organization

 Presented to one student organization that has shown exemplary leadership in the areas of student programming, service, community outreach, the improvement of the quality of life on campus, or a commitment to the Rockhurst Mission.